cBioPortal/cbioportal/docs/Onco-Query-Language.md

 GENE1: OQL KEYWORDS;
 GENE2: OQL KEYWORDS
 ```
-In general, any combination of OQL keywords and/or categories can annotate any gene, and the order of the keywords is immaterial.
+In general, any combination of OQL keywords and/or expressions can annotate any gene, and the order of the keywords is immaterial.